 The Grand National and GNX, are highly collectible today and have many dedicated fans.
 That’s not surprising, because whatever their limitations, both the Grand National and GNX have earned places of honor in the ranks of the great American Supercars.
 Still, we have to conclude that — as is sometimes sadly the case — they were the right cars in the wrong place at the wrong time.

 Polish Buick enthusiast George Przygoda has (with our permission) translated this article into Polish.
 You can read the translation on George’s website here: http://buick-riviera.pl/Buick-Grand-National-/-GNX/Panie-Twoj-pojazd-jest-gotowy.html.
-(In the interests of full disclosure, we should note that George has made several past contributions to support Ate Up With Motor, although we did not charge him for either the use of the article or this link.)
+(In the interests of full disclosure, George has made several financial contributions to support Ate Up With Motor, although we did not charge him for either the use of the article or this link.)

 NOTES ON SOURCES